zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster3D Readme-Short.txt

   Added Max 2017 Support

 Maya
-  Added Maya 2016.5 Support.
-Switched the Domemaster3D for Maya 2016/2016.5 installer options from using a Maya.env approach to a Domemaster3D.mod file.
+  Added Maya 2016.5 Support

+  Switched the Domemaster3D for Maya 2016.5-2013 installer options from using a Maya.env approach to a Domemaster3D.mod file.

   Updated the Domemaster3D Menus